NateEag/how-i-code/drafts/daily-routine.rst

 require immediate attention, so turn off notifications for any event you can safely handle via scheduled batch job (whether literal or figurative).

+When you realize something you're interacting with as part of your current task is broken, don't report it immediately unless it's truly dire (production is not loading at all - and even in those cases, you should take a minute or two to verify the situation so your report is useful).
+Triage it for importance relative to current task, and either file a followup task or shift focus to it depending on your conclusion.
+If you decide it's more important than your current task,

 People take priority over daily goals except when failing goals will severely damage the business (TODO define 'severely damage'.
 Goals where failure to achieve them in time may quickly damage the company's ability to remain